Kernel Two-Sample Tests for Manifold Data: Theoretical properties of kernel tests on manifold data

 where the constant $c_3$ depends on constants $\{ L_\rho, \rho_{\rm max}, \rho_X, d, \beta \}$ and $(\calM, h)$ and $ \alpha_{\rm level} < 1/2$.
 Then, for large enough $n$, the kernel test achieves a test level $\alpha_{\rm level}$ and a test power at least $1-\epsilon$.
 In particular, the test power $\to 1$ as $n\rightarrow \infty$ if $\Delta_2 \gg n^{- 2\beta/(d + 4\beta)}$. \end{corollary}

 \begin{remark}[Choice of bandwidth] As shown in Corollary \ref{cor:rate}, when $\Delta_2$ is small as in the regime therein, the bandwidth needs to scale with $n^{-1/(d + {4} \beta)}$ so that the test can have power.
 Such a kernel bandwidth $\gamma \to 0$ as $n$ increases.
-The analysis suggests using local kernels for the manifold kernel test when large data samples are available.
-In contrast, the median distance choice of bandwidth \cite{gretton2012kernel} may lead to $\gamma$ which is of $O(1)$ in this case: on a manifold of diameter $O(1)$, suppose the data density is uniform, then the median of pairwise distance is generally $O(1)$.
+The analysis suggests using small-bandwidth kernels for the test to detect small changes in distribution when large data samples are available.
+In contrast, the median distance choice of bandwidth \cite{gretton2012kernel} may lead to $\gamma$ of order $O(1)$ in this case: on a manifold of diameter $O(1)$, suppose the data density is uniform, then the median of pairwise distance is generally $O(1)$.
 Thus the median distance $\gamma$ may not be optimal for high-dimensional data, for example, when data lie on or near intrinsically low-dimensional manifolds or sub-manifolds, and there are sufficiently many samples in the dataset to detect a small departure of the density.
-We show in Section \ref{sec:experiments} that for high dimensional data kernel tests with a smaller bandwidth may outperform that with the median distance bandwidth in experiments. {In practice, kernel bandwidth is a hyper-parameter that may be determined by some cross-validation procedure at the cost of additional computation.
-The optimal choice of bandwidth depends on data and sample size and would be difficult to theoretically predict.
-Our theory provides a theoretical scaling and suggests searching into the small value end.} \end{remark}
+We show in Section \ref{sec:experiments} that high-dimensional data kernel tests with a smaller bandwidth can outperform those with the median distance bandwidth in experiments.
+Theoretically, note that for kernel tests on data in Euclidean space, the optimal $\gamma$ is shown to also scale with a negative power $n$ to achieve minimax rate of detection \cite{li2019optimality}.
+We further discuss the rate and the relation to this work in the discussion section.